Thursday, July 28, 2011

 • OFFICESUBSCRIPTION (this is Office Professional Plus)

-• MCOSTANDARD (this is Lync)
+• MCOSTANDARD (this is Skype for Business Online)

 • SHAREPOINTWAC (this is Office Web Apps)